-(F) Documentation review revealed that staff receives training on how to conduct cross-gender pat-down searches, and searches of transgender and intersex inmates, in a professional and respectful manner, and in the least intrusive way possible, consistent with security needs.
+(F)Documentation review revealed that staff receives training on how to conduct cross-gender pat-down searches, and searches of transgender and intersex inmates, in a professional and respectful manner, and in the least intrusive way possible, consistent with security needs.
 The facility provided samples of documentation to confirm staff has received and reviewed search training consistent with policy.
 The PREA Compliance Manager confirmed there had been no cross-gender strip or visual body cavity searches conducted within the audited cycle.

-- Twenty (20) security staff, representing staff from all shifts, was interviewed.
+- Seventeen (17) security staff, representing staff from all shifts, was interviewed.
 One hundred percent (100%) of staff interviewed indicated that cross-gender pat searches were not permissible.
-One hundred percent (100%) of the interviewed staff stated that they were trained on conducting crossgender pat searches and searches of transgender and intersex inmates in a professional and respectful manner.
-The facility had zero (0) transgender residents. - Forty-one (41) random inmates were interviewed.
+One hundred percent (100%) of the interviewed staff stated that they were trained on conducting cross-gender pat searches and searches of transgender and intersex inmates in a professional and respectful manner.
+The facility had zero (0) transgender residents. - Thirty (30) random inmates were interviewed.
 Ninety-seven percent (97%) of the inmates reported that the presence of female staff is announced most of the time.
-Three percent (3%) of the inmates reported that they don't remember if the presence of female staff is announced.
+Three percent (3%) of the inmates reported that they don't remember if the presence of female staff is announced. - There is a sign, which states opposite sex must announce their presence when entering the living area.

-- There is a sign on the frame above the door entering each pod, which states opposite sex must announce their presence when entering the pod. - One hundred percent (100%) of the staff reported that inmates can dress, shower, and usetoilets without being viewed by staff of the opposite gender and that female presence on housing units is announced. - No female inmates are housed at the facility.
+- One hundred percent (100%) of the staff reported that inmates can dress, shower, and usetoilets without being viewed by staff of the opposite gender and that female presence on housing units is announced. - No female inmates are housed at the facility.